- Home

 b.
 Some key players operating in the complementary & alternative medicine market include Nordic Nutraceuticals, Columbia Nutritional, Ramamani Iyengar Memorial Yoga Institute, Herb Pharm, John Schumacher Unity Woods Yoga Centre, Pure Encapsulations, LLC., The Healing Company Ltd, AYUSH Ayurvedic Pte Ltd, and Sheng Chang Pharmaceutical Company.

 b.
-Key factors that are driving the complementary & alternative medicine market growth include wide acceptance of alternative treatments among the general population, further causing an upswing in the number of yoga studios, meditation centers, spas, and complementary wellness facilities.
+Key factors that are driving the complementary and alternative medicine market growth include wide acceptance of alternative treatments among the general population, further causing an upswing in the number of yoga studios, meditation centers, spas, and complementary wellness facilities.

 We are GDPR and CCPA compliant!
 Your transaction & personal information is safe and secure.
+For more details, please read our privacy policy.